 You Can’t Do that on (American) Television

 Germans (and Europeans in general) are much more comfortable than Americans when it comes to nudity and sex.
-It’s not unheard of for a show on public TV in Germany to feature a topless woman as early as 9PM.
+It’s not unheard of for a show on public TV in Germany to show a topless woman as early as 9PM.

 Free Meat for Kids

-In order to confirm this was, in fact, a universal German experience, I decided to ask on Twitter.
+So, in order to confirm this was, in fact, a universal German experience, I decided to ask on Twitter.
 I received replies from Germans and expats all across Germany, confirming that this is most definitely A Thing.